makshilpa/Availability-Monitor-for-Kafka/README.md

 	KafkaAvailability / src / main / resources / log4j.properties
 	KafkaAvailability / src / main / resources / appProperties.json
 	```

 3. If using precompiled jar, inject the modified resource file(s) into the jar
 	```
 	jar uf KafkaAvailability-1.0-SNAPSHOT-jar-with-dependencies.jar metadatamanagerProperties.json

 	```
 If assembling jar from source, if you want to report metrics to MS SQL Server, you must download and install the jdbc driver into your maven repo:
 Visit the MSDN site for SQL Server and download the latest version of the JDBC driver for your operating system.
-Unzip the package
+Unzip the package.
 Open a command prompt and switch into the expanded directory where the jar file is located.
 Execute the following command.
 Be sure to modify the jar file name and version as necessary
 	```
 	mvn install:install-file -Dfile=sqljdbc4.jar -Dpackaging=jar -DgroupId=com.microsoft.sqlserver -DartifactId=sqljdbc4 -Dversion=4.0

 	```
 Finally, assemble jar using maven:
 	```
 	mvn clean compile assembly:single

 	```

 4. Run the assembled jar like this:
 	```
 	java.exe -jar KafkaAvailability-1.0-SNAPSHOT-jar-with-dependencies.jar -c ClusterName

 	```